Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 Methane hydrate is simulated by switching to if_xyz1=.true. of the TIP5P code, like with the SPC/E code (Ref.
 3).
 We need the initial coordinate file mh3.exyz and quaternions mh3.q.
 It runs up to T= 1.7 x 10^(-8) s with E_x = 3. x 10^7 V/cm, which is terminated suddenly due to
 collapse of methane hydrate.
-Energy and scatter plots of molecules are shown in the final part of
+Energies and scatter plots of molecules, the distribution of cosine's in the x-direction are shown in the final part of "Water_and_hydrate_molecules_by_TIP5P_code.pdf".
-"Water_and_hydrate_molecules_by_TIP5P_code.pdf".

 As natural resources, however, it is noted that methanes are environmentally as 20-60 times more hazardous materials than carbon dioxide.
-Methane hydrates that are mined and burnt in air should be confined back to the deep earth interior.
+Methane hydrates that will be mined and burnt in air should be confined again back to the deep interior of the earth.

 ### Procedure of Water Molecules by 5-Points Method ###